 - conducting parallel negotiations in relation to revised and clarified offers by short listed parties

-Note - Guidance on procurement principles may be obtained from the Strategic Procurement Manager in Central Finance Services, ITS Procurement Manager, or from the Procurement and Purchasing page of the staff intranet.
+Note - Guidance on procurement principles may be obtained from the Strategic Procurement Manager in Central Finance Services, ITS Procurement Manager, or from the Strategic Procurement page of the staff intranet.